How Is Energy Transferred In A Food Chain

 Trends and Latest Developments

 Another area of interest is the role of microbial communities in energy transfer.
-Microbes play a critical role in decomposition and nutrient cycling, processes that are essential for maintaining energy flow in ecosystems.
+But microbes play a critical role in decomposition and nutrient cycling, processes that are essential for maintaining energy flow in ecosystems.
 Recent research has revealed the incredible diversity and complexity of microbial communities, highlighting their importance in breaking down organic matter and making nutrients available to other organisms.

 Tips and Expert Advice